Eigenvalues and Eigenvectors

 [0.
 1.]]

-If we know that the eigenvalues are real numbers (ie. if $A$ is symmetric), then we can use the NumPy array method .real
+If we know that the eigenvalues are real numbers (ie. if is symmetric), then we can use the NumPy array method .real

 to convert the array of eigenvalues to real numbers: